A multi-generational family moving into their new home together

 For Impact Investors

 Investment shares are structured for high stability and predictable modest returns, backed by real assets and long-term operational revenue.
 Designed for institutional and accredited investors with a values-aligned mandate.
-Fully Shariah-compliant.
+Fully Halal-compliant.
 Developed by SVX.
-First round opens to investors in 2025.
+First round now open.

 Phase 1 is underway in Edmonton.
 Rollout partners are confirmed in Nova Scotia, Ontario, and British Columbia.
 The legal structure, community partnerships, and government relationships are designed to replicate.
 The structure is Islamic.
 The opportunity is Canadian.